Pranjalya/Pranjalya/README.md

 **Something about me**

-- 🔭 I’m currently working on **WeCare**
+- 🔭 I’m currently working on **Algorithmic Trading**
-- 🌱 I’m currently learning GraphQL
+- 🌱 I’m currently learning PyTorch
 - 👯 I’m looking to collaborate on any Reinforcement Learning task
 - :thinking: I’m looking for help with... :sweat_smile:
 - 💬 Ask me about anything.
 Either in AI field or beyond.
 I love answering questions.